PedroCristo/README-TEST/README.md

 - The navigation bar is present at the top of every page and houses all links to the various other pages.
 - The links at the bottom of the navbar are dropdown menus.
 They are used to filter products such as all products, types of watches, gender and special offers.
 - Is available also a link to go to the Home Page and another one for more options.
-- The options to Register or Log in will change to the option to log out once a user has logged in.
+- A link is also available to go to the Home Page and another link is available for More Options.
-- Once a user has signed in, more options such as profile or add review will be available in the navbar.
+- When a user has logged in, their option to Register or Log in will change to the log out option.
-- A search box is nested in also in the navbar.
+- When a user has signed in, more options such as profile or add review will be available in the navbar.
-- The navbar is fully responsive, collapsing into a hamburger menu when the screen size becomes smaller.
+- Also, a search box is nested in the navbar.
-- A link is also available to go to the Home Page and another link is available for More Options.<br>
+- The navbar is fully responsive.
+It collapses into a hamburger menu when the screen size decreases.<br>

 ### Footer

 ![Footer](./assets/readme/features/watches_clocks_footer.jpg)

-- On the website footer, users can see basic information about the Watches & Clocks such as contact, social media, copyright, and a form where they can subscribe to the newsletter.<br>
+- On the website footer, users can see basic information about the Watches & Clocks.
+The information includes contact, social media, copyright, and a form where they can subscribe to the newsletter.<br>

 ### Page 404 - Page Not Found

 ![Page 404 - Page Not Found](./assets/readme/features/watches_clocks_404_page.jpg)

-- If for any reason the page that the user is looking for does not exist or any typing URL error, the user will see this page.<br>
+- The user will see this feature when the page that the user is looking for, does not exist or for any typing URL error.<br>

-## Messages and Interaction With Users
+## Messages and Interaction with Users

 - Some interactive messages were added to the project to make the navigation on the website easier and to improve the user's experience.